dgochenour-rti/QS_labs_c/README.md

   - Set Reader History to depth 15.
   - Add monitoring library support
     - wait for errors from statically linked libs, discuss, then fix that in the makefile
+    - NOTE: make sure there isn't any whitespace after the "SHAREDLIB=1" as this will cause problems
   - Start Writer then Reader apps one at a time and discuss late joiner results.

 Lab 10.
 Content Filtered topic